Logo

 Kid Rock later defended his remarks while "reaffirming his love for his homosexual friends".

-Kid Rock subsequently promoted the Happy Dad brand, which has partnered with transgender woman Caitlyn Jenner.
+Kid Rock later promoted the Happy Dad brand; which has partnered with Caitlyn Jenner, who is a transgender woman.

 Kid Rock later clarified that the campaign was a joke that he had started after a Michigan state legislator encouraged him to run for Senate.